garden-io/garden/docs/reference/providers/kubernetes.md

       # guide to assigning Pods to nodes.
       nodeSelector:

+      # Specify tolerations to apply to each Kaniko Pod.
+Useful to control which nodes in a cluster can run builds.
+      tolerations:
+        - # "Effect" indicates the taint effect to match.
+Empty means match all taint effects.
+When specified,
+          # allowed values are "NoSchedule", "PreferNoSchedule" and "NoExecute".
+          effect:

+          # "Key" is the taint key that the toleration applies to.
+Empty means match all taint keys.
+          # If the key is empty, operator must be "Exists"; this combination means to match all values and all keys.
+          key:

+          # "Operator" represents a key's relationship to the value.
+Valid operators are "Exists" and "Equal".
+          # Defaults to
+          # "Equal".
+"Exists" is equivalent to wildcard for value, so that a pod can tolerate all taints of a
+          # particular category.
+          operator: Equal

+          # "TolerationSeconds" represents the period of time the toleration (which must be of effect "NoExecute",
+          # otherwise this field is ignored) tolerates the taint.
+By default, it is not set, which means tolerate
+          # the taint forever (do not evict).
+Zero and negative values will be treated as 0 (evict immediately)
+          # by the system.
+          tolerationSeconds:

+          # "Value" is the taint value the toleration matches to.
+If the operator is "Exists", the value should be
+          # empty,
+          # otherwise just a regular string.
+          value:

     # A default hostname to use when no hostname is explicitly configured for a service.
     defaultHostname: